shafin08/Product-Tracker/README.md

 Typing -1 will display a table that shows all the necessary sale information along with total profit and average profit margin.

 Typing -2 will display the final table, final profit and final average profit margin and end the program.

+Note: Profit Margin is listed under GM in the output.

 # Ouput
 Item with no sales is omitted when product the sales table.